jessicajyeh/tippy/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+Getting acquainted to xCode overall took so time, but got easier.

 ## Credits